brumka/PiHole-DOT/README.md

 ```
 <br>
-And the final NGINX `/etc/nginx/conf.d/default.conf` file.
-Note the comments explaining 302 redirects, TLS1.2, and H2 settings
+And the resulting NGINX `/etc/nginx/conf.d/default.conf` file is below.
+Note the comments explaining few minor tweaks such as 302 redirects, TLS1.2, and H2 settings

 ```
         server {